 Back in the day, there was even a training school for those looking to work in the rattan furniture game.
 But by the 1950s, the number of flourishing factories had dwindled from 100 to 50, as did the need for a fully-fledged school.
 The emergence of aluminium was also a blow to the industry.

 Today, the Gatti factory doubles as the only school for aspiring artisans, who are trained for three to five years before joining the storied team.
 The requirements?
 “Only a passion to work with your hands,” says Benoît, “for the craft.”
 In truth, he says, it’s getting harder to find new talent – if only for the simple reason that folks assume they don’t have what it takes.
 “Our doors are open to absolutely everyone who wants to learn.”
-Benoît also mentions that he has a son, but he’s not sure if he’ll follow in his footsteps.
+Benoît mentions that he has a son, but he’s not sure if he’ll follow in his footsteps.

-“We’re a respectful, serious company” he concludes when asked about how Gatti continues to hold its own.
-Today their only competition is in Asia, which poses a real threat with their low-cost imitations of the Parisian-born bistro chair.
-“We know they’re not making true Gatti chairs.
-We know the difference in craftsmanship.”
+“Well, we’re a respectful, serious company” he concludes when we ask how Gatti continues to hold its own.
+Today their only competition is Asian manufacturers, he explains, who pose a real threat with their “low-cost imitations” of the Parisian bistro chair.
+“We know they’re not making true Gatti chairs,” he says, “We know the difference in craftsmanship.”
 So do Benoît’s clients, who hail from every corner of the world.

 If you’re keen on owning a piece of Parisian history yourself, you can custom order a chair on Maison Gatti’s website.
-If you happen to be in Paris proper, you can also pick up a (rare) collection they created for the beloved Pigalle boutique, Philippe Model maison at 65 Rue Condorcet.
+If you happen to be in Paris proper, you can also pick up a (rare) collection they created for the staple Pigalle boutique, Philippe Model maison at 65 Rue Condorcet.

 And before you go, take a virtual tour with MessyNessy…